-- Regulation risk to extensive antitrust and merger control regulations.
-PRISA businesses are subject to many regulations in terms of fair competition, control of economic mergers or anti-monopolistic legislation at a global or local level.
-In this regard, the Group is exposed to the risk of potential non-compliance with applicable antitrust or merger control regulations, which in turn exposes the Group to the risk that the competition authorities and agencies of the countries in which the Group operates may initiate disciplinary proceedings against the Group.
-This could eventually lead to the imposition of economic sanctions on the Group and damage its reputation in the markets in which it operates. - Litigations and third parties claim risks.
-PRISA Group companies are exposed to claims from third parties, as well as to administrative, judicial and arbitration proceedings arising as a result of undertaking their activities and business, the scope, content or outcome of which cannot be predicted.
-Moreover, when running its activities and businesses, the Group is exposed to potential liabilities and claims in the area of employment relations.
-PRISA is also exposed to liability for the content in its publications and programmes. - Intellectual property risk.
-The Group's businesses largely depend on the intellectual and industrial property rights over, among other items, brands, content or technology wholly developed by the Group.
-There is a risk that third parties, without the Company's authorisation, may attempt to copy or otherwise obtain and misuse content, services or technology developed by the Group.
-Similarly, recent technological advances have made it much easier for unauthorised reproduction and distribution of content through various channels, making it more difficult to enforce the protection mechanisms associated with intellectual and industrial property rights.
-In addition, the Group's international presence entails the risk that it may not be able to protect intellectual property rights efficiently in all jurisdictions in which it operates.
+- Risk of litigation and third-party claims.
+PRISA Group companies are exposed to third-party claims, as well as to administrative, judicial, and arbitration proceedings arising from their business activities.
+The scope, content, and outcome of these proceedings cannot be predicted.
+Additionally, in the ordinary course of business, the Group is exposed to potential liabilities and claims relating to its labor relations.
+The Group is also exposed to liability risks arising from the content of its publications and programming. - Intellectual property risk.
+The Group's businesses rely heavily on intellectual and industrial property rights, including trademarks, content, and internally developed technology.
+There is a risk that third parties, without the Group's authorization, may copy, obtain, or improperly use the Group's content, services, or technology.
+In addition, technological advances have significantly facilitated the unauthorized reproduction and distribution of content across various channels, making it more difficult to enforce the Group's intellectual and industrial property rights.
+Furthermore, the Group's international presence adds the risk that the Group may be unable to effectively protect its intellectual and industrial property rights across all jurisdictions where it operates.

-- Risk related to the increase in royalties for the use of third party intellectual property rights.
-In order to use third-party intellectual property rights, the Group has non-exclusive paid-for permission from management companies servicing the owners of these rights.
-To the extent that the Group is not involved in determining the economic consideration for the use of these rights, there is a risk that significant upward variations in the amount of this consideration could have a negative impact on the Group's businesses. - Data protection risk.
-The Group has a large amount of personal data at its disposal through undertaking its business, included those related to employees, readers, and students.
-Therefore, the Group is subject to data protection regulations in the various countries where it operates.
-The growing digital activity of the Group's businesses entails a particular risk related to the IT management of personal data, which could result in security breaches of varying scope and severity occurring.
-Failure to comply could result in reputational damage to the Group and the payment of significant fines.
-In addition, any disclosure of such personal information by nauthorized third parties or employees could affect the Group's reputation, limit its ability to attract and retain consumers or expose it to claims for damages suffered by individuals to whom the personal information relates.
+- Risk of rising fees for the use of third-party intellectual property rights.

+The Group relies on non-exclusive licenses granted in exchange for a fee to use third-party intellectual property rights, typically through collective management organizations.
+Since the Group does not participate in setting these fees, there is a possibility that significant increases in these fees could have a negative impact on the Group's businesses. - Data protection risk.
+The Group holds a large volume of personal data as part of its normal business operations, including data related to employees, subscribers, registered media users, teachers, and students.
+As such, the Group is subject to data protection regulations in the various countries where it operates.
+The increasing digital activity across the Group's businesses creates particular risks related to the electronic management of personal data, which could result in data breaches of varying scale and severity.
+Non-compliance with data protection regulations could result in significant reputational damage and substantial fines.
+Furthermore, any unauthorized disclosure of personal data whether by external parties or employees could harm the Group's reputation, limit its ability to attract and retain customers, or expose the Group to claims for damages suffered by the affected individuals.

 c.
-ESG risks:
+ESG Risks